 Root Canal Therapy in Jackson, MI

-Like any other part of the human body, the human teeth are also alive, meaning they are also susceptible to infections.
+Like any other part of the human body, the human teeth are also alive, which makes them susceptible to infections.
 A tooth is made up of two main parts, that is, the crown and roots.
-The visible part above the gums is the crown, while the roots are located below the gums, anchoring the tooth to the jawbone.
+The crown is visible above the gums, while the roots are located below the gums, anchoring the tooth to the jawbone.

 Inside the tooth is a root canal system that contains the dental pulp.
 The dental pulp contains soft tissues located in the center of the tooth.
 The pulp moisturizes and nourishes the surrounding tissues.